OneComputerGuy/logfinder/README.md

 If you're not using git on your system, we strongly recommend installing it and setting it up by following this guide: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 This will allow you to download the script and any subsequent updates easily.
-Once git is installed you can download it by running the following command on the folder where you want to save it:
+Once git is installed you can download this tool by running the following command on the folder where you want to save it:

 ```shell
 git clone https://github.com/OneComputerGuy/logfinder.git